Mari-Shushanashvili/Projects/README.md

 A modal window project that demonstrates how to create a responsive and interactive overlay.
 This project uses Bootstrap for styling and functionality.
 ### 4. Grocery List Application
 A simple Grocery List web app built using HTML, CSS, and JavaScript.
 This app allows users to add, edit, and delete grocery items, and it demonstrates the use of basic DOM manipulation, event handling, and local storage.
+### 5. Color Flipper
+This is a simple web application that allows you to click a button to change the background color of the page.
+The app displays the name of the current background color and updates the text color to match the background color.